 Wireless networks themselves cannot get viruses.
 Although there has been a number of attacks on the standards used by wireless networks such as KRACK.
 Routers and other devices which create wireless networks can also be vulnerable to attack meaning an attacker could potentially take control of a wireless network and use it to steal data or attack other people in the network.
 It is also possible to create a Rouge access point that can masquerade as a safe network and be used to steal data from the people that connect.

-Wireless networks have many differences from wired networks.
 Wireless networks work on the 802.11 standards for WI-FI.
 Because the information is sent through the air it also opens up wireless networks for different kinds of attacks including packet sniffing and KRACK.
 Wireless networks are also much more open to interference or noise which can degrade service over distance.
 Because of this wired networks are often used for long-distance networking and infrastructure requiring stable connections.